Wellbeing and Mental Health

 Wellbeing Award for Schools

 At Invicta Grammar School, we aim to ensure that we care for our students in the best possible way we can.
 The essence of our school motto ‘Nurturing aspirations, Inspiring success’ cannot be achieved without considering the wellbeing and safety of our students, staff and stakeholders.
-As part of our commitment to this, we hope to secure the new Wellbeing Award for Schools, which recognises a school’s efforts to promote and protect positive emotional wellbeing and mental health education and support.
+As part of our commitment to this, we were very pleased to secure the new Wellbeing Award for Schools in December 2019, which recognises a school’s efforts to promote and protect positive emotional wellbeing and mental health education and support.

 We are proud of the pastoral support we provide our students and we know from our staff that Invicta Grammar School is a good place to work.
-However, we are not a school to simply be satisfied with our achievements; every effort is made to develop further, which is why we are pursuing this award.
-The award will help us to self-review and continue to develop the support services available to all our students and staff.
+However, we are not a school to simply be satisfied with our achievements; every effort is made to develop further, which is why we pursued the award.
+The award has helped us to self-review and develop the support services available to all our students and staff and we plan to do this moving forward.

-The Wellbeing Award has required us to action plan to consciously recognise what we currently do and to make use of additional opportunities to support and promote mental health and wellbeing.
-We are doing this through the recruitment of our Change Team which consists of teachers, parents, students and governors.
+The Wellbeing Award required us to action plan to consciously recognise what we currently do and to make use of additional opportunities to support and promote mental health and wellbeing.
+We have secured the award and will use the experience to continue our developments in the future.

 What are we already doing at Invicta to look after our students?